andreyaW/boxing_dynamics/README.md

-Boxing Dynamics
+# Boxing Dynamics

+Boxing Dynamics is a Python pipeline for analyzing the kinematics of a person boxing.
+The input to the pipeline is videos of person throwing a variety of punches.
+The pipieline will automatically analyze the video using Google's Pose Landmark Detection software mediapipe and detect the motion of 33 keypoints trhought the video.
+The keypoints are defined as follows:

-0 - nose
+    * 0 - nose
-1 - left eye (inner)
+    * 1 - left eye (inner)
 2 - left eye
 3 - left eye (outer)
 4 - right eye (inner)